Spring Wedding Guest Outfits 2026: Complete Guide

 Spring-Perfect Shades

-- Sage and Mint: Fresh, garden-inspired elegance
+Sage and Mint: Fresh garden-inspired elegance that complements outdoor venues

-- Lavender and Periwinkle: Sophisticated and trendy
+Lavender and Periwinkle: Sophisticated purple tones trending for 2026

-- Warm Coral: Vibrant without being overwhelming
+Warm Coral: Vibrant without being overwhelming or attention-grabbing

 Colors to Approach Carefully

 Black: Once forbidden, black is now acceptable for formal evening weddings.
-However, for daytime spring celebrations, lighter options feel more appropriate.
+However, for daytime spring celebrations, lighter options feel more seasonally appropriate.
 If you choose black, add colorful accessories.

 Outfit Ideas by Venue Type